 To Travel to Morocco Means to Cover up

-One way to get respect from Moroccans while also making your time easier is to cover yourself up with a scarf.
+One way to get respect from Moroccans while also making your time easier is to be respectful of their culture.
+Whether it is wearing a covering for your face or refrain from doing too much PDA in public, they will respect you as much as you respect them.
 If you are a blond white woman like myself, you stick out like a sore thumb, making yourself a target to everyone.
 I went to souks 3 times in Marrakesh.
 The first time without covering up and I was targeted and harassed left and right.

 The last 2 times I covered up with a scarf and the experience was completely different.
 Yes, I was still called at and followed from time to time, but it was nothing like the first day.
-I even received compliments from men for being respectful with my cover-up.
-I highly recommend a scarf while solo travelling in Morocco.
+I even received compliments from men being respectful to me for me respecting their culture.
+I highly recommend a scarf while solo traveling in Morocco and respecting their culture as much as you can.

 Exploring Alone as a Female Solo Traveller